Argelbargel/external-ingress-auth/README.md

 ### Caching authentication, authorization rules and responses from the authentication service

-The service itself can cache the *authentication* of credentials to prevent overloading the ldap-server with bind-requests and the selection of [authorization-rules](#authorization-rules); by default this cache has a TTL of 15 seconds.
+The service itself can cache the *authentication* of credentials and the selection of [authorization-rules](#authorization-rules) to prevent overloading the service or its authentication backends; by default this cache has a TTL of 15 seconds.
 The cache stores whether the given credentials in the authorization-header are valid and the group-memberships of the authenticated user.
 Selection of the authorization rules is cached based on ingress-host, remote-ip, http-method and requested path.
 While the selected rule is cached, actual *authorization* is always re-evaluated for every request.

 #### Caching Authorization Responses in the Ingress